opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfs.en.md

 1x1 m, if it is set to 1000, each raster pixel will have a spatial extent of 1 square kilometer.

+!!! note
+    - **Cable Export**: The base map generated will be present in the exported project.
+    - **QFieldCloud Project**: The base map generate does not be include in the project.

 ### Offline editing configuration

 If *only synchronize features in area of interest* is checked, only